 - Sew as before, pivoting at the marked corner point intersection.

-- Turn your project right side out and see how the corner looks.
-As above, if needed, turn it inside out again and trim away more seam allowance at the corner.
+- Turn your project Right side out and see how the corner looks.
+As above, if need be, turn it inside out again and Trim away more Seam allowance at the corner.

-- When you have an added layer in a corner, like batting, everything is sewn in the same manner as we’ve been discussing.
+- When you have an added layer in a corner, like Batting, everything is sewn in the same manner as we’ve shown above.

 Different weight fabrics

-- To fully educate you on all we know about corners, we have to mention an option for dealing with various weights of fabrics.
-As above with the batting, the idea is to eliminate excess bulk in the corner that prevents you from effectively turning out each point.
-Believe it or not, sometimes the best way to create a point is to not sew one to begin with!
+- As above with the Batting, the idea here is to eliminate excess bulk in the corner that could prevent you from effectively turning out each corner.
+Believe it or not, sometimes the best way to create a sharp point is to not sew one to begin with!

 - You would think you’d lose the point, but you’ll actually get a good looking one.

-- Acute and obtuse angled points are sewn exactly the same way as the right angles; they just look a little different.
+- Acute and obtuse angled corners are sewn exactly the same way as the right angles; they just look a little different.

-- Mark your seam allowance and intersecting or pivot point.
-On the left is our marked acute angle; on the right is a marked obtuse angle.
+- Mark your Seam allowance and intersecting or pivot point.
+On the left is our marked acute (less than 90˚) angle; on the right is a marked obtuse (more than 90˚) angle.

 - The obtuse angle should be trimmed as more of a simple slope from the point down either side.

-- Obtuse angles turn right side out the easiest of all the angles, which makes sense because there’s more room at the point.
+- Obtuse angles are the easiest to turn Right side out because there’s more room at the point.

 - Acute angle points sometimes need a little more coaxing.
 You can use a point turning tool as we recommended above, but you may find the very tip of the point still doesn’t want to turn.
 To fix that, all you need is a trusty straight pin.
-Insert the straight pin into the tip of seam from the right side and gently pull/pick out the point into shape.
+Insert the straight pin into the tip of Seam from the Right side and gently pull/pick out the point into its correct shape.

 Sample Creation and Instructional Outline: Jodi Kelly